yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CAL.rst

 Release Applicable
 """"""""""""""""""""

-This page applies to TI's v4.4, v4.1 and v3.14 kernel.
+This page applies to TI's kernel since v3.14.
 Also CAL was merged upstream in v4.6 kernel.

 Supported Devices